 Good nutrition and a positive dining experience are important to the health and social wellbeing of residents.
+Residents may need a range of support with meals; this may include simple encouragement through to full assistance from staff.

 The dining experience was an opportunity of residents to socialise, and the atmosphere was calm, relaxed and unhurried.
 It was observed that residents were enjoying their meal and their dining experience.
 Staff had made an effort to ensure residents were comfortable, had a pleasant experience and had a meal that they enjoyed.